 Suggested Read: Here’s The Most Efficient Way To Spend 3 Days In Singapore

 You can rent out to go jet skiing in Singapore for an hour or even three hours and take the enormously fun powered vehicle out on the waters.
 Of course, before you do, you will be given a basic intro course by professional instructors.
 There are also packages where you are provided jet skiing lessons and free meals.
+This is one of the most preferred Singapore water sports.

 Where: Puteri Harbour